Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_identity_and_access_management/guide.en-gb.md

 }
 ```

-**Allow all operations for specific ips by whitelisting authorized ips**
+**Allow all operations to specific IPs by whitelisting authorized IPs**

 ```json
 {